 Any fees associated with the cost of copying shall be collected at the time copies are made.
 Fees shall not exceed actual copying costs.
 Copying cost per page shall not exceed 10 cents and postage may be charged if the requestor does not pick up the copies.

+Applicants requesting copies of public records for a commercial purpose (KRS 61.874) shall provide a certified statement to the District stating the commercial purpose for which the records shall be used and shall be required to enter into a contract with the District.
+The contract shall state the fee required by the District to produce copies to be used for a commercial purpose.

 NOTE: Except when individuals designated by the Superintendent are reviewing records, an authorized school employee shall provide appropriate supervision while records are being inspected.